 Procedural note: In quoting readers’ views about cities I haven’t yet reported on myself, I realize that I’m inviting the inevitable back-and-forth: “City X is terrible.”
 “No City X is great!”
 For an example, see the earlier clash-of-the-titans between Tampa and Asheville (here and here).
 Still, I find these exchanges interesting rather than otherwise, and I’ve been to Louisville often enough and recently enough to recognize what this reader says.
 And we plan to return.

-The real estate market was still near its height, but compared to other places we’ve lived, we got a deal.
+My spouse and I have lived in Fresno for eight years.
+I’ve read each of your installment with great interest, particularly the essays on downtown and the Tower District [JF: Fresno’s nascent bohemian district], where we bought a charming 1920s bungalow back in 2007.The real estate market was still near its height, but compared to other places we’ve lived, we got a deal.
 I’ve always said that in any other city, the Tower District is the kind of neighborhood we wouldn’t be able afford on our salaries.
 Its abundance of historic homes and walkability would simply put it out of our reach.